Azure/aks-engine/docs/topics/windows-vhd.md

 Lastly publishing AKS specific Windows VHDs allows us to perform adequate testing on new patches before allowing customers to customers to upgrade their Windows nodes.
 In the first half of 2019 monthly security fixes broke Kubernetes workloads on Windows a few different occasions forcing the the aks-engine team to start hard-coding the specific versions of the Windows Server marketplace images (instead of targeting latest).
-This needs to be resolved by collaborating and testing with the Windows team before patches get released publicly regardless.
+This needs to be resolved by collaborating and testing with the Windows team before patches get released publicly regardless (see [Testing Private Fixes](#Testing-Private-Fixes) section below)

 ## Build Process

 Windows AKS VHDs are produced using [packer](http://www.packer.io) in an [Azure DevOps](http://dev.azure.com) build pipeline.

+The build pipeline:
-The packer job provisions a new VM in Azure based off a specified Windows Server image and:
+- Runs a packer job provisions a new VM in Azure based off a specified Windows Server image and:
   - Installs/enables required Windows components/features
   - Download multiple versions of components which users are allowed to specify the version of (Kubernetes, Docker, etc)
   - Downloads commonly used container images
   - Configure system settings (windows update, page file sizes, etc)
+- Runs E2E tests using the VHD produced in the same pipeline
+- Optionally copies the VHD to another Azure storage account for extra validation and/or publishing

 Note: See scripts referenced below to for further details